Skip to main content Skip to footer site map

 Is there a Private Plan Exemption?

 Yes.
-An employer may apply to the Authority requesting an exemption as long as the employer is able to demonstrate that it will be able to satisfy its PFML Act obligations through its private plan.
+An employer may apply to the Authority requesting an exemption as long as the employer is able to demonstrate that it will be able to satisfy its CT PFML Act obligations through its private plan.
 However, the private program must provide equivalent benefits and meet other specific requirements, including approval by a majority vote of the employer’s employees.

 Tags